lawyer | notary public | Worker | founder

 While the vast majority of Ron’s practice has, and always will be, focused on holding employers accountable, he believes that an accountable Union movement is a stronger, more effective, and more viable Union movement, and has increasingly focused on advising and representing unionized employees in precarious situations, and helping them to resolve difficult disputes with their Unions.

-Ron has appeared before the Human Rights Tribunal of Ontario, Board of Referees, Workplace Safety and Insurance Board, Workplace Safety and Insurance Appeals Tribunal, Ontario Labour Relations Board, Small Claims Court, Superior Court of Justice, Ontario Court of Justice and Ontario Court of Appeal.
+Ron has appeared before the Human Rights Tribunal of Ontario (HRTO), Board of Referees, Workplace Safety and Insurance Board (WSIB), Workplace Safety and Insurance Appeals Tribunal WSIAT), Ontario Labour Relations Board (OLRB), Small Claims Court/Superior Court of Justice, Ontario Court of Justice, Federal Court, and Ontario Court of Appeal.
 He has also been involved in discipline and capacity proceedings before professional regulatory bodies such as the Law Society of Upper Canada and the Ontario College of Nurses, and in judicial review proceedings before the Divisional Court.